Lemoncode/Angular-Architecture-Fundamentals/angular_12/demos/13-communicate-concurrent-components/game-catalog/README.md

+## Communicating concurrent components

-### When we display multiple components in a view we have to keep it state in sync.
+When we display multiple components in a view we have to keep state on sync.
 We can create a bg property service to achieve this but we have a state manager service, so lets use it.

 ### Step 1.
 Lets modify game.service.ts to make this possible.